The Merged Academic Corpus is not publicly available. This documentation is provided as context for the ETO products that use the dataset.

 Student research assistants Chenxi Liu, Luwei Lei, and Jerod Sun contributed data characterization and normalization.
 Zach Arnold helped create this documentation.

-Topic classifications in the MAC are based upon work supported in part by the Alfred P. Sloan Foundation under Grant No. G-2023-22358.
+Emerging technology topic classifications in the MAC are based upon work supported in part by the Alfred P. Sloan Foundation under Grant No. G-2023-22358.